IntelliJ IDEA suggests two ways of creating patches:

 - On the base of the revisions, either local or committed to the repository, or

 - On the base of revisions stored in the local history.

-- In the Local Changes tab or the Repository tab of the Version Control tool window, select a change or changelist you want to create a patch for.
+- In the Local tab or Repository tab of the Changes tool window, select a change or changelist you want to create a patch for.
 Alternatively, click on the toolbar of the Repository tab.

-- Add a commit comment.
-As you type, PyCharm checks the spelling and highlights words in question.
+Add a commit comment.
+As you type, IntelliJ IDEA checks the spelling and highlights words in question.

 - Click Create patch.

 You can also create patch on the base of your local history.
 To do that, open the local history view for the desired directory, file or code fragment, as described in the section Using Local History, right-click the desired revision, and choose the Create Patch command on the context menu, or click the create patch button on the lower toolbar.